The following Share Incentives guidance note provides comprehensive and up to date legal information covering:

 The FRC is responsible for corporate governance in the UK, and as such has responsibility to publish and maintain a single code of good corporate governance practice.
 This is now known as the Code (formerly known as the Combined Code).

 The latest version of the Code is dated July 2018, and is intended to apply for accounting periods beginning on or after 1 January 2019.
-The April 2016 Code applies to accounting periods prior to this date.
 The 2018 Code has been substantially recast, shortened and simplified from its previous versions.
-The provisions relating to remuneration are now more logically presented in a single section of the 2018 Code (section 5), with its
+The provisions relating to remuneration are now more logically presented in a single section of the 2018 Code (section 5), with its own supporting principles.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.